-- 1.1 This Code of Conduct ('Code') has been adopted by Kirton in Lindsey Town Council from the code provided by North Lincolnshire Council as required by Section 27 of the Localism Act 2011 ('Act'). - 1.2 The Town Council and North Lincolnshire Council have a statutory duty under the Act to promote and maintain high standards of conduct by its Members. - 1.3 This Code is not intended to be an exhaustive list of all the obligations that are placed on Members.
+- 1.1 This Code of Conduct ('Code') has been adopted by Kirton in Lindsey Town Council ('Council') as required by Section 27 of the Localism Act 2011 ('Act'). - 1.2 The Council has a statutory duty under the Act to promote and maintain high standards of conduct by its Members. - 1.3 This Code is not intended to be an exhaustive list of all the obligations that are placed on Members.
 It is the responsibility of individual Members to comply with the provisions of the Code as well as such other legal obligations as may apply from time to time.
 Members should also comply with the following "Nolan" principles:

-- Selflessness

-- Integrity

-- Objectivity

-- Accountability

-- Openness

-- Honesty
+Selflessness Integrity Objectivity Accountability Openness

-- Leadership
+Honesty Leadership